Tomorrow's water selected by the Water Council to demonstrate Proteus technology in the Milwaukee Metropolitan Sewerage District - ExBulletin

 Tomorrow’s water selected by the Water Council to demonstrate Proteus technology in the Milwaukee Metropolitan Sewerage District

 Anaheim, Calif., October 8, 2021 / PRNewswire /-Tomorrow Water, an innovative environmental solution provider with a vision of “a clean and beautiful world beyond waste,” has been named to the Water Council (TWC).
-Announced.
+Was announced.
 Demonstrate Proteus wastewater treatment technology in TWC’s annual pilot program.

 Tomorrow Water provides a sustainable, practical and economical solution while minimizing the impact of wastewater treatment on the global environment.
 (PRNewsfoto / Tomorrow Water)